JordanRad/concurrency-practice/README.md

-# concurrency-practice
+# Go Concurrency
-Here you can find Go solutions to everyday concurrency problems
+Here you can find Go solutions to everyday concurrency problems.